inkandswitch/patchwork/core/DESIGN-tool-isolation.md

 Combined with unrestricted repo access (section 5), this enables tool-on-tool attacks: a malicious tool reads `suggestedImportUrl` from documents, uses `repo.find()` to access the tool source document, and calls `handle.change()` to inject malicious code.
 Every user who subsequently loads the compromised tool gets attacked.

+Even with restricted white-listed access to the repo, since we whitelist based on the contents of the doc, even if we skip everything in `@patchwork`, the tool could read the URL and write it into the main part of the doc, thereby gaining access.

 ### Current state

-Possible directions include removing the `suggestedImportUrl` field entirely (using the plugin registry to resolve which tool handles a document type, rather than embedding the URL in document content) or restricting what documents can be synced through the repo (section 5), which would limit a tool's ability to read `suggestedImportUrl` from documents it wasn't given.
+Because a tool that can read the `suggestedImportUrl` field can always write it into the main part of the doc or into a new doc thereby gaining access either immediately or on future opens, the only solution I see is to remove it entirely (using the plugin registry to resolve which tool handles a document type, rather than embedding the URL in document content).

-## 13. Open Problem: issues with current tools
+## 14. Open Problem: issues with current tools

 A quick list of issues to address with current tools